 Introduction to South Korea Free Trade Zones

-Free Trade Zones in South Korea are commonly known as Special Economic Zones.
+South Korea Free Trade Zones are commonly known as Special Economic Zones.
 Special Economic Zones have been long established in the international scene, with over 5,400 established globally.
 Over 1,000 of these 5,400 were established in the past 5 years, signifying their increasing importance in today’s inter-connected global market.

 Free economic zones (FEZs) in South Korea are a specific type of special economic zone that aims to facilitate the movement of goods with preferential custom regulations and fees, allowing firms within to conduct import and export activities, or even manufacturing activities since component materials can be imported duty-free.
 This might be combined with preferential taxation policies as well, making it an effective tool in attracting and retain foreign investment.
 In South Korea, firms in FEZs are also granted additional exemptions from regulations and additional business and administrative support, making it even easier for firms to do business.